PYPD Collar Strategy

 - What is a collar on PYPD?

 - A collar on PYPD is the collar strategy applied to PYPD (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With PYPD stock trading near $4.50, the strikes shown on this page are snapped to the nearest listed PYPD chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With PYPD stock at $4.76 on the most recent close, the strikes shown on this page are snapped to the nearest listed PYPD chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are PYPD collar max profit and max loss calculated?